publishpress/PublishPress-Checklists/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.4.4] 2019-02-12 =

+* Fixed JS error that was preventing the Preview button to work properly in the classic editor;

 = [1.4.3] 2019-02-11 =

 * Changed the label for checklist options in the settings panel;